 - Enjoy lean proteins that were raised in humane conditions and seafood that is wild caught.

 - Use natural sweeteners like honey and maple syrup in moderation.
 Or check out How to Make Date Paste from Medjool dates.
-I also use pure Stevia in some recipes.

 Also, enjoy plant-based meals as much as possible and drink lots and lots of water.